TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Verify Login Attempt with Empty Credentials.md

 ## **Postconditions:**
 - The application is in a usable state for further testing.
+- The login form fields (username and password) remain empty for the next attempt.
+- The application remains on the login page, and the user can retry with valid credentials.

 ## **Test Priority:**
 Medium

 ## **Status:**
 Pass/Fail (to be determined after execution)